Are you a fan of quick and easy dinners that come together with little effort and simple ingredients?

 They’re a flavor match made in heaven.
-A few favorites include luxurious Seared Scallops in a Creamy Garlic Sauce, summery Salmon Pesto Pasta, bright and briny Shrimp Picatta, and super buttery Shrimp Scampi… and this absolutely lovely combination of garlic, lemon, and butter paired with salmon pasta that we’ve got right here.
+If you agree, you definitely have to try Seared Scallops in a Creamy Garlic Sauce, summery Salmon Pesto Pasta, bright and briny Shrimp Picatta, and super buttery Shrimp Scampi.

-As written, it’s a recipe paired down for two servings, which means it’s a perfect date night recipe.
+As written, this pasta recipe is two servings, which means it’s a perfect date night recipe.
 But never fear if you have more mouths to feed or want to impress with ease at a dinner party, it can easily be doubled or tripled for more servings.